 What to look for inside of a potential home:

 - Plumbing: Run the showers and sinks to observe the water pressure.
 You should also look under sinks and appliances for leak evidence and check the age of the hot water heater.

 - HVAC: How old are the heating and air conditioning units?
 When was the last time they were serviced?
 Would you have to add ductwork or remove extensive old systems to install the features you want?

-- Exterior: What is the age, condition, and composition of the roof, siding, and windows?
+- Exterior: What is the age, condition and composition of the roof, siding and windows?
 These are expensive items to replace, and unexpected issues like siding tear-off or the presence of asbestos can make them even more costly.

 - Electricity: Are there switches and light fixtures where you want them?
-Fixtures are easy to update, but running new electrical wiring in areas where it doesn’t yet exist can be a much bigger project.
+Fixtures are easy to update, but running new electrical wiring in areas where it doesn’t exist yet can be a much bigger project.

 - Appliances: Are they included in the home sale?
 How old are they, and how well do they work?
 A set of new appliances for a home, even on the low end, can run $3,000 or more.
-Is Homeowners Insurance Legally Required?

 What to look for near a potential home:

-- Your New Neighbors: How do the other homes on your potential block look?
-Are they updated and well maintained?
+- Your new neighbors: How do the other homes on your potential block look?
+Are they updated and well-maintained?
 Does the neighborhood seem safe and friendly?

-- The Location: How close is the home to your job, schools, shopping, public transportation, and other important places you will need to visit frequently?
+- The location: How close is the home to your job, schools, shopping, public transportation and other important places you will need to visit frequently?

-Step 6: Make Your Offer
+Step 6: Make Your Offer on a Home